All Episodes

 They were trying to beat us.

-They get and they and they were proven wrong by President Trump and the United States.
+And they were proven wrong by President Trump.

-Well, if you don't believe you know, what I I thought I couldn't believe anything, but if you would have told me that Hillary Clinton would manufacture uh a story to cover up her own misdeeds uh using Russian disinformation with funnel money uh through a law firm that hired an op research firm that goes to this guy with questionable credentials who then get pedals Russian disinformation that's then used as the basis to spy on a presidential candidate and a president,
+I thought I couldn't believe anything, but if you would have told me that Hillary Clinton would manufacture a story to cover up her own misdeeds using Russian disinformation with funneled money through a law firm that hired an op research firm that goes to this guy with questionable credentials who then get peddles Russian disinformation that's then used as the basis to spy on a presidential candidate and a president.

 I bet nobody would have believed that happened either.

-Yeah, and I think Georgia's a microcosm of the larger debate that's playing out nationally about this always this tension between election integrity and accuracy versus the idea of access, right?
+Yeah, and I think George is a microcosm of the larger debate that's playing out nationally about this always this tension between election integrity and accuracy versus the idea of access, right?

 I mean, Stacey Abrams famously cried voter intimidation and voter suppression, said that's why she lost in 2018.

-By the way, Stacey Abrams had no problem asking for recounts and asking for continued scrutiny on the action.
+By the way, Stacey Abrams had no problem asking for recounts and asking for continued scrutiny on the actual government.

 She still never conceded it.